 Years later, I read a Star Trek novel in which the crew of the Enterprise encountered a race of humanoid beings who breathed a liquid; the book went to great lengths to describe what that experience was like for one of the humans who had to interact with them.
 Although this fictional liquid was compatible with human lungs, the psychological shock of breathing a liquid was pretty intense.
-Later still, the very same concept showed up in the 1989 film The Abyss.
+Later still, the very same concept showed up in the 1989 film The Abyss, as well as in Dan Brown’s 2009 novel The Lost Symbol, among other places.
 But hey, that’s all just science fiction, right?
 Amazingly enough, humans can indeed breathe certain very special liquids.

 You may be thinking: it’s great that humans can breathe a liquid, but why would anyone want to?